5 Secrets to Waiting on God's Timing: Even When it's Difficult

 This week, I experienced waiting firsthand, and I almost threw myself off a sharp emotional cliff because I was trying to rush.

 I have wanted to take a particular action for over three years, and each time I went to do this, I would run into an issue.
 It was money issues, another time it was transportation, and yet another time it was because I got sick.
 (Who can relate?).
 But this time, I had made up my mind that I would take this action.
 I got so into the details that I started taking giant steps without thinking and without God’s approval.
 Thankfully, right before I made this poor decision, a wise person came through for me and helped me see clearly.
-It was further revealed to me that God’s timing is so important.
-I believe that I was meant to complete this task, but I was doing it at the wrong time.
-And timing is everything.

 So, a big question you may have is